An Easter day at St Anne's Primary, Bewdley

 Footer Text

-The Diocese hosts a group whose focus is criminal justice.
+The Diocese of Worcester hosts a group whose focus is criminal justice.
 The group offers a faith perspective on criminal justice matters and raises awareness of the issues.
 CJAG offers this bi-monthly prayer guide which we hope will be useful for personal and intercessory prayer in local parishes.

 Latest News